hemangjoshi37a/pyPortMan/README.md

 ### Telegram Alerts

-To set up Telegram alerts for real-time updates:
+To set up Telegram alerts:
 1. Create a Telegram bot and obtain the API key
 2. Add your Telegram chat ID and bot API key to `config.py`
 3. Customize alert preferences in the configuration file